-Overall Goal Two: Provide high quality and ethical legal representation for persons convicted of capital crimes and sentenced to death in federal habeas corpus proceedings-when possible under current federal and state law.
+Objective A.2: Provide high quality and ethical legal representation for persons convicted of capital crimes and sentenced to death in federal habeas cases-when possible under current federal law

-Objective: To maximize on the experience and knowledge base of current staff, continue to represent clients sentenced to death in federal court in habeas corpus proceedings when possible.
+Outcome: Maximize the experience and knowledge base of current staff, continue to represent clients sentenced to death in federal court in habeas corpus proceedings when possible.

-Strategy: Work collaboratively with the federal courts and habeas corpus resource counsel to identify cases for the Office to continue handling in federal habeas corpus proceedings when permitted under federal law and the Office's statutory jurisdiction.
+A.2.1 Strategy: Work collaboratively with the federal courts and habeas resource counsel to identify cases when the Office may work on cases in federal habeas under federal law and the Office's statutory jurisdiction.